BHIM: License

-NPCI on 9 November 2022 announced that BHIM app will use an open source license model.
-All regulated financial entities can now use the source code and in future release the same functionalities that BHIM app uses.
+NPCI announced on 9 November 2022 that the BHIM app will adopt an open-source license model.
+All regulated financial entities can now utilize the source code and, in the future, release the same functionalities that the BHIM app offers.

 Reception

 During the 2017 Union budget of India, Finance Minister Arun Jaitley said that the app is currently being used by over 12.5 million Indian citizens, and that the government will launch two new schemes to promote its use.
 One will be referral payments for individuals, and the other will be cashback for merchants who accept payments.
 In October 2021, the BHIM UPI platform surpassed a record of $100 billion in value (₹7.71 lakh crore) with over 4.2 billion digital transactions.
 Earlier in 2021, Bhutan became the first country to adopt the BHIM UPI for their digital transactions after the approval of the Royal Monetary Authority of Bhutan.

 Security

 In May 2020, VPNMentor, a cyber security firm, disclosed that the BHIM app suffered a huge data breach leaking approximately 7.26 million Indian users' personal and financial data, such as name, contact details, Aadhaar card, PAN card, caste certificate, fingerprint scans, educational certificates and more.
 The 4.09 GB files were leaked from a CSC operated website because of a misconfigured AWS S3 bucket, and not the official BHIM website.
 CSC explicitly mentioned, however, that it is working with BHIM and NPCI in partnership.
 VPNMentor and other cybersecurity experts confirm the data to be authentic, but BHIM and NPCI claim that the breach never took place.
 The issue has now been fixed.